-The 2022 Chillswim Coniston Swim will take place on Saturday 25th June – this will be the 10th year of this incredible swimming event which has been sold out every year since its inception and to celebrate we are introducing a 2nd day for 2023.
+Chillswim Coniston End to End Swim 2023 will take place on Saturday 24th and Sunday 25th June – this will be the 10th Anniversary of this incredible swimming event which has been sold out every year since its inception and to celebrate we are introducing a 2nd day for 2023.
 It’s a unique swim with a highly experienced management team.

-There will be 7 separate starts on Saturday and 6 on Sunday based on your average mile pace to give you the best experience possible.
+There will be 7 separate starts on Saturday and 6 on Sunday based on your mile pace to give you the best experience possible.
 This event has always been a wetsuit optional swim.

 Entry Fee and what’s included:

-• Transport to the start and from the finish back to the Race HQ & Event Car Park at John Ruskin School in Coniston
+• Transport to the Start and from the Finish back to the Race HQ & Event Car Park at John Ruskin School in Coniston

 • Professional water safety team supporting the swim

 • Four feed stations along the route providing energy drinks & jelly babies!

 • Chillswim Coniston silicone event swim hat

 • Free parking on race day for participants